abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step1-create-azure-resources.md

 ### Create a new Azure Web App Service for API application

-1. You can create a new Azure Web App Service for API application in the same resource group.
+1. You can create a new Azure Web App Service for an API application in the same resource group.

 2. Click the **Create** button on the top of the resource group page.